nicolodiamante/notefy/README.md

 ## Notefy Privacy

-As a shortcut within the Apple ecosystem, Notefy already benefits from inherent protection, even when interacting with third-party service providers.
-However, it relies on the OpenAI API for its full functionality.
-If you are hesitant about sharing information with third-party services, Notefy may not be suitable for you.
-For those considering using Notefy, it's recommended to first review the Privacy Policies of [OpenAI][openai-privacy] to help you make a well-informed decision.
+As a shortcut within the Apple ecosystem, Notefy automatically enjoys certain built-in security features.
+This inherent protection extends to its interactions with external service providers.
+However, it's important to note that the full functionality of this shortcut depends on the OpenAI API.
+This means that if you have reservations about sharing your data with third-party services, Notefy might not be the ideal choice for you.
+For those considering using Notefy, it's recommend reviewing the [OpenAI Privacy Policy][openai-privacy] to make an informed decision.

 <br><br>